 The isletas of Granada sit just south east of the city in Lake Nicaragua; 356 small islands scattered along the Asese peninsula.
 The islands were formed thousands of years ago when Mombacho volcano erupted, scattering rocks large enough to pop a holiday home or restaurant on, along the scenic peninsula.

 Today you will find the holiday homes of Nicaragua’s prominent and elite, rustic restaurants and guest house accommodation, a local fishing community making a living around the islands, even a 17th century Spanish fort.
 This unique and idyllic group of islands has a varied and interesting blend of people, lifestyles and some very exciting up close wildlife experiences.
-This a lovely, relaxing way to spend a couple of hours in the afternoon.
+This a lovely, relaxing way to spend an afternoon in Granada.

-Here is a look at life on the water along the Asese Peninsular known as The Isletas.
+Here is a look at life on the water along the Asese Peninsular known as The Isletas de Nicaragua.